 Three Rivers Park District

-$5/2 hours.
+$6/2 hours.
 Available at eight of their locations (Baker, Cleary Lake, Eastman, French, Gale Woods, Lowry, Mississippi Gateway, and Richardson).
-Reservations are required to guarantee availability.
+Reserve your snowshoes online or over the phone.

 University of Minnesota Recreation and Wellness Center (Minneapolis)